-At above 50 ppm of cyanuric acid, the time it takes to kill bacteria in the water is longer compared to swimming pool water without cyanuric acid.
-Also, as the level of cyanuric acid builds up, the chlorine will become increasingly less effective in keeping the water clean and problems such as increased cloudiness and exceeding combined chlorine limits can occur.
+It takes much longer for chlorine to kill bacteria in water with a cyanuric acid level over 50ppm, than in water without cyanuric acid.
+As the level of cyanuric acid builds up, the chlorine will become increasingly less effective resulting in problems such as increased cloudiness and excessive combined chlorine.